And101-Pod-32/capstonePetfinder/project_spec.md

 Required Features:

-- User can search by animal type (cat, dog, bird, rabbit, etc)
-- User can filter results by location, breed, age, size, and gender
-- User can sort results by distance
-- User can view images of each animal their search returns in the recycler view along with their basic info such as name, breed, sex
+[X] User can search by animal type (cat, dog, bird, rabbit, etc) [X] User can filter results by breed, size, and gender [X] User can view images of each animal their search returns in the recycler view along with their basic info such as name, breed, sex

 Stretch Features: